-An Australian startup takes on the challenge of increasing the number of electric vehicles on our roads
+Evenergi takes on challenge of increasing the number of electric cars on our roads

 ARENA is funding a new initiative that aims to turn Australia into a global leader in the electric vehicle (EV) market.